2018 Louisiana Tech Bulldogs football team

 The 2018 Louisiana Tech Bulldogs football team represented Louisiana Tech University in the 2018 NCAA Division I FBS football season.
 The Bulldogs played their home games at the Joe Aillet Stadium in Ruston, Louisiana and competed in the West Division of Conference USA (C-USA).
 They were led by sixth-year head coach Skip Holtz.
 They finished the season 8–5, 5–3 in C-USA play to finish in a three-way tie for second place in the West Division.
 They were invited to the Hawaii Bowl where they defeated Hawaii.

-Previous season

-The Bulldogs finished the 2017 season 7–6, 4–4 in C-USA play to finish in fourth place in the West Division.
-They were invited to the Frisco Bowl where they defeated SMU.